bernedom/SI/README.md

 -DCMAKE_INSTALL_PREFIX:PATH=${HOME}/SI-install
 ```

-The folder `test/installation-tests` contains a standalone sample program to check for succesful installation.
+The folder `test/installation-tests` contains standalone sample programs to check for succesful installation.

 #### Installing using `cpack`

-To build the `cpack` package use:
+To install using cpack, clone the repository and execute the following commands from within the cloned folder.

 ```bash
 mkdir build && cd build